 Tailor Made for Teens & Children

 As we set out to redesign the North-East Branch, we wanted to make sure that we listened to our young patrons when they told us what they look for in a safe, energizing, welcoming space.
 First, there's the lighting: big windows that let in lots of natural sunshine.
 Aside from the view outside, the interior vistas are now more open and spacious, which make it easier for family members keep eyes on each other throughout the building.
 With new shelving, we’ve also made it easier to access our children's and teen book collections.
-And when we’re able to invite you fully back inside in style, we have other great additions ready and waiting: new computers and tech designated for teens; an early literacy area with helpful resources; a LEGO surface table for young kids; and upgraded furniture that is bold, colorful, and comfortable.
+And we have other great additions: new computers and tech designated for teens; an early literacy area with helpful resources; a LEGO surface table for young kids; and upgraded furniture that is bold, colorful, and comfortable.

 Teens offered input in imagining how their areas would look in the new space.